 - Low battery capacity

-Razer is renowned for the quality of its peripherals, and the same premium-level craftsmanship you’ll find on its best gaming keyboards is readily apparent when using the Razer Blade 14.
+Razer is renowned for the quality of its peripherals, and the same premium-level craftsmanship you’ll find with its best gaming keyboard options is readily apparent when using the Razer Blade 14.
 In addition to its high levels of performance, your cash feels well spent when using it thanks to its CNC aluminium chassis.

 Modern games take up a lot of room, but the Blade 14’s 1TB storage has you covered.
 Better still, it’s actually a Gen4 NVMe drive, so you won’t have to trade away speed for capacity.
 Even still, there’s nothing stopping you from popping the best SSD for gaming in later, as the M.2 slot isn’t hard to reach.

-It’s worth noting that while the RTX 3060 is a capable graphics card, RTX 4060 mobile GPUs could arrive in the near future.
-Features like DLSS 3.0 could make all the difference when it comes to entry-level performance, so you’ll want to think twice before investing in a $2,000 laptop right now.
+It’s worth noting that while the RTX 3060 is a capable graphics card, RTX 4060 mobile GPUs are now a thing.
+Features like DLSS 3.0 could make all the difference when it comes to entry-level performance, so you’ll want to think twice before investing in a $2,000 laptop with RTX 3000 innards.

 5. Gigabyte Aorus 5 SE4